-Using oils to the quality standards recommended in this manual makes the use of extra oil additives unnecessary, as these oils already contain a balanced treatment of additives.
+quality Using oils the standards to recommended in this manual makes the use of extra oil additives unnecessary, as these oils already contain a balanced treatment of additives.

 2.5.5 Synthetic Lubrication

 Synthetic oils are offered by some oil suppliers as an alternative to the traditional, petroleum based oils for engines.
 These oils may be used in Volvo engines, provided they meet the quality levels of the traditional, petroleum based oils for engines and provided they meet the quality level VDS-4.5 (API CK-4) or VDS-5 (API FA-4).